Donetsk Metallurgical Plant: Restoration

-In 1952, for the first time in the world, the plant installed a steam-evaporative system for cooling the elements of open-hearth furnaces, for the development and implementation of which two employees of the plant became laureates of the Stalin Prize.
+In 1952, the plant was the first in the world to implement a steam evaporation system for cooling flat furnace elements, the development and implementation of which earned two employees of the plant the Stalin Prize.

-Also, in the 4th five-year plan, the plant mastered the production of strip-bulb profiles and spring strips for Pobeda cars.
+The plant also specialized in the production of strip valve profiles and spring strips for Pobeda cars in the Fourth Five-Year Plan.

 In 1955, the Museum of the History of the DMZ (DMP) was opened.

 In 1960, a four-jet continuous casting machine for steel blanks was put into operation at the plant.
 Also, in 1960, the plant, among the first enterprises of the USSR, mastered the smelting of iron on natural gas (for this achievement, the director of the plant I. M. Ektov and the head of the blast furnace shop of the plant G. A. Panev were awarded the Lenin Prize in 1960).

 February 7, 1966 the plant was awarded the Order of Lenin.

 In 1967, the plant received a new name: “named after V. I. Lenin.”

 In 1970, the plant produced 5.9 times more iron, 5.3 times more steel, and produced 5.5 times more rolled metal than in 1913.
 Also, in 1970, the Living Memorial was built - immortal, in honor of the workers of the DMZ who died in the Great Patriotic War.

 In 1972, the plant was awarded the Order of the October Revolution.

 In 1974, a swaging mill 950/900 was built at the plant.

-As of the beginning of the 1980s, the main products of the DMZ were cast iron, steel, as well as rolled bars and sheets made of high-quality and alloyed steel.
+From the early 1980s, DMZ'smain products were rolled bars and rolled sheets of cast iron, steel, high-grade and alloy steel.

-As of the beginning of 1986, the plant was one of the largest industrial enterprises in Donetsk, the main products of the enterprise were steel, cast iron, sheet metal and long products.
+By early 1986, the plant was one of the largest industrial enterprises in Donetsk, whose main products were steel, cast iron, sheet metal and long products.

-1991-2013
+1991–2013

 In August 1997, the plant was included in the list of enterprises of strategic importance for the economy and security of Ukraine.

 In 1998, for the first time, the plant was certified as a manufacturer of steel and semi-finished products from it (slabs and open-hearth ingots from carbon and carbon-manganese steel grades of normal and increased strength) according to the rules of the English Lloyd's Register.

 In August 2002, on the basis of the blast-furnace and open-hearth shops of the Donetsk Metallurgical Plant, the Donetskstal Metallurgical Plant PJSC was established.
 The company specializes in the production of: